ichnoguy/not-hotdog/README.md

 # Hotdog or not hotdog
 ![](https://media.giphy.com/media/3ohzdSmUdpinK1sX3G/giphy.gif)

 A simple hotdog/not hotdog classifier built through transfer learning on InceptionV3.
-In order to learn about fine-tuning a well known architecture, I decided to begin with the simplest framework Tensorflow for Poets.
+In order to learn about fine-tuning a well known architecture, I decided to begin with the simplest framework, Tensorflow for Poets.

 All of the training images were taken from Imagenet (Princeton University and Stanford University).